dali-lab/iberianinvasion-interactive/README.md

 MainWindow.xaml contains the XML mark up for the window displaying the Kinect color stream video playback.

-**See comments in the code that provide brief descriptions of how functions work and their inputs/outputs
+**See comments in the code that provide brief descriptions of how functions work

 Useful Resources
 Skeleton tracking: https://msdn.microsoft.com/en-us/library/JJ131025.aspx